 C.1.7.
-Explain the conclusions of the nomination committee regarding verification of compliance with the policy aimed at promoting an appropriate composition of the Board of Directors.
+Explain the conclusions of the appointments committee regarding verification of compliance with the policy aimed at promoting an appropriate composition of the Board of Directors.

-Elecnor is strongly committed to best corporate governance practices and, in particular, to promoting diversity on issues such as age, gender, training and professional experience.
+Elecnor is highly committed to good corporate governance best practices and, in particular, to promoting equality between women and men and diversity with respect to issues such as age, education and professional experience.
 In this regard, with the support of the Appointments, Remunerations and Sustainability Committee, the Board of Directors of the Company continues to work on and promote the necessary actions to encourage a diverse composition of the Board.

-Specifically, at the 2023 Ordinary Shareholders' General Meeting Ms Isabel Dutilh Carvajal and Mr Emilio Ybarra Aznar were re-elected as independent directors along with Mr Cristóbal González de Aguilar Alonso-Urquijo as a nominee director.
-All of this was strictly in keeping with the "Policy for the Diversity of the Board of Directors and Selection of Directors", which was explicitly made clear in the reports of both the Board of Directors and the Appointments, Remunerations and Sustainability Committee on the re-election of the afore-mentioned directors, which were made available to shareholders from publication of the call to meet at the Shareholders' General Meeting pursuant to the recommendations in CNMV Technical Guide 1/2019 on Appointments and Remunerations Committees of 20 February.
+Specifically, at the 2024 Ordinary Shareholders' General Meeting Mr Joaquín Gómez de Olea Mendaro was re-elected as proprietary director strictly in keeping with the "Policy for the Diversity of the Board of Directors and Selection of Directors", which was explicitly made clear in the reports of both the Board of Directors and the Appointments, Remunerations and Sustainability Committee, pursuant to the recommendations in CNMV Technical Guide 1/2019 of 20 February on Appointments and Remunerations Committees, on the re-election of the afore-mentioned directors, which were made available to shareholders from publication of the call to meet at the Shareholders' General Meeting.

-In particular, besides the requirements generally applicable to all directors, the proposals or reports by the Appointments, Remunerations and Sustainability Committee concerning reelection of directors took account of an assessment of the quality of their work and dedication to their position during their previous mandate, as well as their honourability, competence, availability and commitment to that role, while also evaluating the directors' performance in office and fulfilment of the duties imposed by Law, the Company's Articles of Association and the company's other corporate governance rules to the extent that this was conducted with the diligence of a professional business person and the loyalty of a faithful representative.
+In particular, the report by the Appointments, Remunerations and Sustainability Committee concerning re-election of Mr Joaquín as proprietary director took account of an assessment of the quality of their work and dedication to their position during their previous mandate, as well as their honourability, competence, availability and commitment to that role, while also evaluating the director's performance in office and fulfilment of the duties imposed by Law, the Company's Articles of Association and the company's other corporate governance rules to the extent that this was conducted with the diligence of a professional business person and the loyalty of a faithful representative.

-As a result of these re-elections the Board currently comprises 14 members, of whom 64.29% are nominee directors, 28.57% are independent directors, 7.14% are executive directors and 21.43% are female directors, which is consistent with best practices of good governance and upholds the company's commitment assumed of stepping up the proportion of female directors over time.
+The Board currently comprises fourteen members, of whom 64.29% are nominee directors, 28.57% are independent directors, 7.14% are executive directors and 21.43% are female directors, which is consistent with best practices of good governance and the company's commitment to stepping up the proportion of female directors over time.